 Core Policy WCS12 - Nature Conservation (Biodiversity & Geodiversity) Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS12 deals with the protection of sites of national and local nature conservation interest.
 It establishes the criteria against which waste management proposals affecting such areas will be considered.
 Contributions towards nature conservation targets will be sought as appropriate.
-The generic nature of the policy is such that it will have a positive impact across all groups, in particular by ensuring the protection of areas of nature conservation interest which may be enjoyed by all regardless of age, disability, gender etc. Core Policy WCS13 - Design Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS13 deals with the issue of design and aims to ensure that all waste related development achieves a high standard of design which must be clearly and robustly articulated through a Design and Access Statement.
+The generic nature of the policy is such that it will have a positive impact across all groups, in particular by ensuring the protection of areas of nature conservation interest which may be enjoyed by all regardless of age, disability, gender etc. A minor focused change has been made to Core Policy WCS12.
+This in effect strengthens the policy and ensures that all development is required to assess potential impact on the natural environment and make a contribution to local nature conservation targets.
+This will have a positive impact across all equality strands.

+Core Policy WCS13 - Design Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS13 deals with the issue of design and aims to ensure that all waste related development achieves a high standard of design which must be clearly and robustly articulated through a Design and Access Statement.
 Poor quality design will be rejected.
 The generic nature of the policy is such that it will have a positive impact across all groups by ensuring that any waste proposal coming forward is built to a high standard of design, thereby reducing any potential visual impact and reducing the chances of surface water flooding through the use of sustainable drainage.
-These benefits will apply to all regardless of age, disability, gender etc. Core Policy WCS14 - Sustainable Transport Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS14 deals with the issue of sustainable transport and encourages proposals for waste management that would utilise alternative modes of transport such as water and rail.
-The policy will help to reduce the current reliance which is placed on road transport in managing Gloucestershire's waste.
-This will in turn have a number of positive environmental impacts which will be of benefit to all regardless of age, disability, gender etc.
+These benefits will apply to all regardless of age, disability, gender etc. No focused changes have been made to Core Policy WCS13.